 For today's trip, Tim would be the navigator, Marina the tracker, keeping tabs on a few lucky elephant seals that had tracking devices attached to their wet little bodies.

-OK, OK.
+Okay, okay.
 Inventory time.
 Marina checks her gear bag.
 Food (freeze-dried, dry, and yucky).
 Water (more yucky).
 Logbook.
 Binoculars.
-Tracking equipment Life jacket.
+Tracking equipment.
+Life jacket.
 Oh, shoot.
 Marina grabs the 50 SPF sunscreen.
-Can’t forget that.
-Twenty hours of sunlight can take a toll on a girl’s complexion.
-OK.
+Can't forget that.
+Twenty hours of sunlight can take a toll on a girl's complexion.
+Okay.
 She has on three layers of clothes, a fur-lined parka and boots.
 Knit hat.
 Three layers of gloves and mittens.

 All layered up, she is ready to go.

 She pokes her head outside the tent flap and a blast of cold wind smacks her.
 Antarctica.
 She loves it.
 She slip-slides her way the half-mile to the Palmer Station marina where Tim is waiting next to the dock.